 And as usual, nature has things in balance – garlic also has pre-biotic properties, meaning it promotes the growth of healthful bacteria in the gut, further aiding the immune system and preventing a massive die-off of healthy intestinal flora (as often happens when we ingest synthetic antibiotics).

 One more word about the wonders of allicin – garlic also appears to block the enzymes that play a role in making cholesterol.
 So garlic seems to be a heart-healthy food as well as a bone-healthy one!

 Garlic’s bone-healthy properties include the above, of course, but also key nutrients.
-In the Save Our Bones Program, I write about Foundation Supplements in addition to Foundation Foods.
+In the Osteoporosis Reversal Program, I write about Foundation Supplements in addition to Foundation Foods.
 The Foundation Supplements are essential nutrients that act as building blocks toward healthy, strong bones.
 Garlic contains several of these Foundation Supplements, such as:

 - Vitamin B6

 Garlic also contains an important trace mineral that is essential for the proper functioning of vital organs like the kidneys, liver, and pancreas: